SnYGame/SnYGame.github.io/game/statuses/defense_up.md

 ## Origin

-Effects that increase a defensive stat or decrease damage taken is common in games.
+Effects that increase a defensive stat or decrease damage taken are common in games.

 ---